 I’m always the most tired from 3pm until when-the-kids-go-to-bed o’clock.
 After powering through the morning with productivity, the wall hits me in the afternoon.
 Putting my head on my desk and taking a quick nap is suddenly very appealing.
 Nope, no such luck!
 My second shift starts when the kids get home.
 Three o’clock means it’s time for ferrying three kids to practices, nagging about homework, and making dinner.
 It’s exhausting.

 I’ve tried pushing through with coffee or diet soda, but then I don’t sleep, which leaves me more tired and even more cranky.
 Not a good cycle.
 And taking a nap isn’t an option (bummer).
-We’ve partnered with Tom’s of Maine®, available at Target, to share an afternoon self-care routine to fight the inevitable energy slump.
+This afternoon self-care routine will help you fight the inevitable energy slump.

 First, eat lunch.
 It’s easy to rush through lunch at your desk.
 Or even fail to eat lunch.
 That’s an energy no-no.

 One of my biggest aha’s from my nutrition sessions with Stephanie Rome was that lunch should be substantial enough to get you through the afternoon.
 I always had major sweet tooth cravings in the afternoon and would completely crash and burn my healthy eating with a ‘snack.’
 A balanced lunch with good fats and protein will help keep your blood sugar steady through the afternoon.
 That, in turn, keeps your energy steady – no more ups and downs from relying on sugar.